 Why is honey good for you?

 Dr Honey – the sweetest doctor!
 Hippocrates recommended a solution with honey to soothe coughs and heal sore throats caused by viruses.
-Even nowadays, honey is thought of as an effective and alternative to over-the-counter cough medicine.
+Even nowadays, honey is thought of as an effective alternative to over-the-counter cough medicine.
 The bacteriostatic power of honey is another unique quality, as it prevents the multiplication of bacteria.
-It is ideal for sore throats, wounds and burns!
+It is ideal for sore throats, wounds, and burns!

 How do honey bees make honey?

 The Queen Bee – 5 days after she emerges from her queen cell, a virgin Queen bee will mate in flight with approximately 10 or more drones.
 Their sperm is saved in sperm cells and the Queen Bee returns to the beehive where she lays up to 2000 eggs per day.
-A mixture of substances is excreted by the Queen’s exocrine glands and it is called royal substance.
-This substance is responsible for the peaceful synchronization in the behaviour between all the members in the beehive.
+A mixture of substances is excreted by the Queen’s exocrine glands and it is called a royal substance.
+This substance is responsible for the peaceful synchronization in the behavior between all the members of the beehive.
 Drones are the male bees of the colony.
 They develop from eggs that have not been fertilized.
 Drones cannot sting because they do not have a sting, which is a characteristic of the females and only them.
 Also, they cannot gather nectar or pollen.
-Drone’s main function is to fertilize the Queen.
+The drone’s main function is to fertilize the Queen.
 The mating occurs in flight and away from the hive.
 A strong colony has nearly 300 drones.
 But when the food is not enough, the worker bees drive the drones out of the hive.
 Hence, they die since they cannot gather food.

 Please do not hesitate to contact us in order to arrange a visit to our biggest factory here and see the Queen bee through our own eyes.